geekkid1/geekkid1.github.io/_pages/books.md

 > -- Carl Sagan, Cosmos, Part 11: The Persistence of Memory (1980)

 ## Books that I am reading, have read, or will read

+This is _not_ an exhaustive list, especially for any time before this website came online.
+They are sorted by the date that I finished them, so ones that I am currently reading will always show up under today's date.